-These comics have gone by a bunch of different names, but the nickname “emo comics” seems to have stuck.
-These are just autobiographical comics I’ve been making off and on since 2005.
+Behold, the autobiographical comics I’ve been making off and on since 2005.
+I used to call them my Emo Comics.
 Some are serious, some are silly.
 Some of them are about me as a toddler, some of them are about being a parent, but most of them fall somewhere in between.
 Basically I am extremely awkward and incapable of being happy, but maybe my dumb misfortunes and insecurities will make you chuckle.

 Print Copies!

-Back in ye olden days of 2007, I was persuaded to shop my comics around to publishers by a guy I liked, and I went through with it because I’m a big simp.
+Back in ye olde olden days of 2007, I was persuaded to shop my comics around to publishers by a guy I liked.
 I received a very nice rejection letter from one publisher, and no response from the others.
 The rejection letter suggested I self-publish, and that is the origin of Hearts & Stars #1.
-The only problem is that I was too shy at the time to actually distribute this thing, so here we are eighteen years later, finally putting this thing out there.
+The only problem is that I was too shy at the time to actually distribute this thing, so here we are eighteen years later.
+Better late than never, right??
 24 pages.

 Contents: Handwriting, Memorial Day, Nyquil, and more!